 Both Rating scale & Smiley scale questions are available for Email or Shareable link and Website or in-product surveys so that you can measure customer satisfaction via multiple channels.
 You'll be able to engage more respondents by letting them complete the survey in the most suitable time and way.

-If you want to measure satisfaction score inside your mobile application, use the Smiley scale question, so we can provide you with a calculated CSAT score.
+If you want to measure satisfaction scores inside your mobile application, use the Smiley scale question so we can provide you with a calculated CSAT score.

 How is the score calculated?